Top three garden shredders

 This is a great little impact shredder for lighter loads - it whizzes through material very quickly, plus blockages are easy to clear so won't slow you down too much.
 The robust temper helps to push softer waste and stray pieces of branch through the machine, and it copes well with soft, fibrous waste such as stringy perennials.

 Not all garden shredders are great.
-Here are three models that leave you feeling underwhelmed as they fail to cut thicker branches, get blocked easily or are very hard to unblock.
+Here is one model that will leave you feeling underwhelmed as it will either fail to cut thicker branches, get jammed easily or be very hard to unblock.

 Why Which? garden shredder reviews are better

-When clearing up garden prunings, you want a reliable and quick shredder that'll help you whizz through the job - not one that's constantly blocking up, struggling with certain materials or making a racket.
-We put garden shredders through their paces in our tough tests so you can choose one that'll make your gardening chores that bit easier.
+When clearing up garden prunings, you want a reliable and quick shredder that will help you whizz through the job - not one that's constantly blocking up, struggling with certain materials or making a racket.
+We put garden shredders through their paces in our tough tests so you can choose one that will make your gardening chores that bit easier.

 - Straight, fresh branches, up to 20mm in diameter